aws-samples/role-vending-machine/README.md

    1. Update `terraform.tfvars` file with your GitHub organization name and the default AWS region where RVM resources are deployed into.
    2. Optionally, review the variables in `variables.tf` file and set your desired values in `terraform.tfvars` file.
 For example, if you want to deploy Terraform backend resources deployed in the RVM account, set the value of `create_tf_state_management_infrastructure` variable to `true`.
 If you want to use a repo name other than "role-vending-machine", you can set that in `terraform.tfvars` as well.

-[^1]: IAM resources are global, the Region you specify in `generate_providers_and_account_vars.py` is used to create the AWS providers in each account, this can later be used with Terraform data structures to dynamically reference the Region in your policies.
+[^1]: IAM resources are global, of course; the Region you specify in `generate_providers_and_account_vars.py` is used to create the AWS providers in each account, this can later be used with Terraform data structures to dynamically reference the Region in your policies.

 ### Step 5: Bootstrap the RVM repository